NiveditJain/Ooad_project/README.md

 We have tried to implement the online delivery system through concepts of Object Oriented Programming like **modularity**, **abstraction**, **encapsulation** and **generalisation**.

 There are three types of users of the system:**customer**(students/faculty members),**shopkeeper** and **moderator.**
+*Moderator* is like a intermediate person co-ordinating between shopkeepers,customers and delivery boys.
 ### User Registeration